kovidgoyal/calibre/manual/faq.rst

 If your device appears as a USB disk to the operating system, adding support for it to calibre is very easy.
 We just need some information from you:

-  * Complete list of ebook formats that your device supports.
+  * Complete list of e-book formats that your device supports.
-  * Is there a special directory on the device in which all ebook files should be placed?
+  * Is there a special directory on the device in which all e-book files should be placed?
 Also does the device detect files placed in sub-directories?
   * We also need information about your device that calibre will collect automatically.
 First, if your device supports SD cards, insert them.
 Then connect your device to the computer.
 In calibre go to :guilabel:`Preferences->Miscellaneous` and click the "Debug device detection" button.
 This will create some debug output.
 Copy it to a file